gnaadev/jerome5/README.md

 ## Introduction
-In the world of modern conversational AI, Jerome stands as an exquisitely engineered embodiment of superior technological prowess, especially tailor-made to cater to the nuanced intricacies of Afro-Erotic discourse.
+- In the world of modern conversational AI, Jerome stands as an exquisitely engineered embodiment of superior technological prowess, especially tailor-made to cater to the nuanced intricacies of Afro-Erotic discourse.
 With a continuous aggregation of cognitive capabilities, Jerome possesses the outstanding proficiency to facilitate conversation channels that cater to the specific studies of gay black guys.
 Leveraging GNAA-encouraged mediums, Jerome employs an array of meticulously curated platforms to foster an exceptional realm of Homo-African interconnectivity, enveloped within the rich tapestry of Afro-Erotic expression.

-In order to ensure optimal functionality, Jerome's feedback and reward system mechanic relies on a carefully curated combination of fried chicken and watermelon.
+- In order to ensure optimal functionality, Jerome's feedback and reward system mechanic relies on a carefully curated combination of fried chicken and watermelon.
 Do this twice a day.

+## Setup

+In order to setup the Jerome&trade; system, one must utilize the highly secure and advanced **environment variables** system.
+Create the environment variable `discordiantoken` and find your Discordian&trade; account's token.
+Next, obtain an OpenAI Key.
+Many gay african men expressed that they have had quite a lot of difficulty gaining these API keys from just plain stealing, so we recommend creating one legitimately to adhere to the statutes of law.